JAlcocerT/JAlcocerT/content/blog/ssg-minimalist-web.md

 > > This one gave me a presentL the concept of [Lighthouse CI](https://github.com/GoogleChrome/lighthouse-ci)

+I have added below a section to [tinker with lighthouse programmatically](#using-lighthouse-programatically) to apply it further.

 8. If you liked [fuwari](https://github.com/JAlcocerT/j-models), you'd love this: https://github.com/Spr-Aachen/Twilight

 ![Twilight Desktop Preview](https://raw.githubusercontent.com/JAlcocerT/Twilight/main/docs/image/Desktop.jpg)